 I. Pet Shop Boys – “West End Girls”

 II.
 A-Ha – “Take On Me” Continue reading “25 Music Hits from the 1980s”

-My favourite film composer Gabriel Yared (1949-) is 70 years old today, and I am taking this opportunity to pay tribute to him by sharing his musical masterpiece below.
+My favourite film composer Gabriel Yared (1949-) is 70 years old today, and I am taking this opportunity to pay tribute by sharing his musical masterpiece below.
 Born in Beirut, Yared gained his law degree before switching to music composition while studying in France.
 Apart from The English Patient, Gabriel Yared is also known as a composer for such films as Betty Blue, Camille Claudel, The Talented Mr Ripley and Cold Mountain.

 Neil Sedaka (1939-), an American singer, composer and producer, is 80 years old today.
 He is a writer or co-writer of more than 500 songs, and was also a popular singer with some serious hits under his belt.
-In 1972, Sedaka co-wrote with Phil Cody a beautiful song Solitaire, and it was later famously performed by The Carpenters.
-The audio below is the performance by Mark Lanegan, an alternative rock artist who I consider to be rather underrated (see the greatest cover of the song Man in the Long Black Coat).
+In 1972, Sedaka co-wrote with Phil Cody beautiful song Solitaire, and it was later famously performed by The Carpenters.
+The audio below is the performance by Mark Lanegan, an alternative rock artist who I consider to be much underrated (see the greatest cover of the song Man in the Long Black Coat).
 Lanegan’s album Imitations is composed of song covers that he heard when growing up at his parents’ home.

 Elvis Presley would have been 84 years old today (he was born on 8 January 1935), and I am sharing one of the songs which pays tribute to the King – Black Velvet , written by Canadian songwriters Christopher Ward and David Tyson, and performed by Alannah Myles.

 Stephen Flaherty: Once Upon a December